OpenEducationAnalytics/OpenEducationAnalytics/modules/_Creation_Kit/rubric/basic.md

 ### Documentation
 - [ ] Use general OEA templates for all assets (OEA Logo, Creative Commons License, partner logo - if applicable)
 - [ ] Readme file showing where all assets in module are.
-Assets should be organized in folders following OEA standards
+Assets should be organized in folders
 - [ ] Description of data source and data dictionary
 - [ ] List any prerequisites for module (like subscriptions/licenses to data source needed)